WillDrug/dice-string-parser/README.md

 * `l` flag for several rolls, like `(1d100+120)l200`

 ## Go MOD
-Pushed tag v0.0.5 with getters
+Pushed tag v0.0.5 with getters!